ServicesThe Office of the Registrar and Academic Records assists students through the following departments:

 For more information, or for information on verifications needing "non-directory" information such as GPA and/or Social Security number, please see our Verifications Page.

-Graduation Applications are available at www.slcc.edu/graduation or in person at Enrollment Services.
+Graduation Applications are available at www.slcc.edu/graduation or in person at the Office of the Registrar and Academic Records.
 Students should submit the graduation application and pay a $25.00 fee for each One-Year Certificate, Diploma or Degree.

 Upon completion of prerequisite coursework, an admission application is required for the following programs: Dental Hygiene, Occupational Therapy Assistant, Physical Therapist Assistant, Radiologic Technology, Surgical Technology and Nursing.
 For more information visit http://www.slcc.edu/hs/admissions/